shl225/paml-final/README.md

 **Necessary (For Training)**

-* For running the python notebook locally, you will need to download the SteamDB dataset (~200MB).
+* For running the python notebook locally, you will need to download the Steam API dataset (~26MB) and SteamDB dataset (~200MB).
 I have linked it on Cornell BOX [here](https://cornell.box.com/s/ztj3durw8v73c74vtia0h5b662yvidk0).

 **Issue List:**